top of page

 Liz Colandene as Dame Pluche at Cue Studios, singing "The Letter" from Steven W Rodgers' musical "No Trifling With Love"

-Liz Colandene (Dame Pluche) records a song for
+Liz Colandene (Dame Pluche) recording the song

 electric & classical guitar........Paul Bell